code-payments/code-program-library/README.md

 #### Testing

 We use more extensive tests internally.
-This repository only contains limited tests that and can be found in the `tests` directory.
+This repository only contains limited tests that can be found in the `tests` directory.
 You're welcome to run these tests, but they are not exhaustive.
 We will be adding more tests in the future.
 Pull requests are welcome.